 - Ethereum allows participants to execute code on its ledger, including “smart contracts.”

 - In the same way that Bitcoin uses a blockchain to track bitcoin, Ethereum uses a blockchain to track a cryptocurrency called “ether.”
 Users spend ether to run programs on the Ethereum supercomputer.

-- Because Ethereum is decentralized, once a program is uploaded it can’t be shut down by any sort of centralized actor.
+- Because Ethereum is decentralized, once a program is uploaded it can’t be shut down by a centralized actor.
 Just like Bitcoin, there is no central point of attack.

 - Therefore, Ethereum is also a construction set for building decentralized applications.
 Instead of building their own blockchains from scratch, developers can use Ethereum’s blockchain.

 In August 2016, then-Union Square Ventures investor Joel Monegro published a blog post entitled “Fat Protocols.”
 In it, he examines the protocols or systems on which our modern internet has been built:

 “The previous generation of shared protocols (TCP/IP, HTTP, SMTP, etc.) produced immeasurable amounts of value, but most of it got captured and re-aggregated on top at the applications layer, largely in the form of data (think Google, Facebook, and so on).”

 In other words, the internet as we know it works because of TCP/IP, HTTP, and SMTP, among others.
 These protocols are often open-source and maintained by devoted developers.